-Prior to any procurement activity, purchases of any goods or services must be made in accordance with this policy, the Procurement Guidelines, and the Local Government Regulations.
+Procurement activities, of works, goods and / or services must be made in accordance with this policy, the Procurement Guidelines, and the Local Government Regulation 2012.

 Procurement must only be undertaken where there is a budget for the expenditure, or it is otherwise authorised by a Council resolution.
 All purchases must be approved by the relevant financial delegate.